Skip nav to main content.

 3. Increase agent efficiency

-Implementing an IVR system into your call center is the key to helping your agents problem-solve efficiently.
+Implementing an IVR system into your contact center is the key to helping your agents problem-solve efficiently.
 With the right self-serve options available to customers, many will be able to find the help or information they need without ever speaking to an agent.
 This frees up your agents’ time and allows them to focus on helping callers who do need live assistance.
 Doing so can also improve overall performance and help agents reach their KPI goals.

-Many call centers adopt the work from home (WFH) model and employ agents that work remotely.
+Many contact centers adopt the work from home (WFH) model and employ agents that work remotely.
 Hiring remote agents can offer many benefits and expand the talent pool to select from.
 However, implementing a different work model also comes with different obstacles.

 While agents are working remotely, the environment around their office space may change – but the atmosphere and way they handle client needs should remain consistent with company standards.
 Regulating these variables from afar can be a challenge.
 Take a look at a few pros and cons of having agents work remotely: